Price : $43 / person

 • Stop 1: Rice Noodle Breakfast at Ta Kok Village: Rice Noodle Breakfast at Ta Kok Village: Your guide and driver will pick you up from your hotel and take you to Ta Kok village, where your morning begins with a taste of Kuy Teav, Cambodia’s beloved steamed rice noodles beautifully served on lotus leaves.
 We’ll enjoy breakfast at Lotus leaves noodle soup restaurant, a local favourite.
 Your guide will help order for you, explain the ingredients, and show you how locals eat it.

 • Stop 3: Muslim Village Walk: After exploring the market, we’ll stroll to a nearby Muslim village.
 As we wander through its peaceful lanes, your guide will share fascinating stories about Cambodia’s Muslim community, their unique traditions, and deep-rooted history.
 Along the way, we’ll sample local snacks and get a taste of popular muslim snacks.
-This village walk will take around 45 minutes and offer a rare glimpse of Cambodia muslim that many travelers miss.
+This village walk will take around 30 minutes and offer a rare glimpse of Cambodia muslim that many travelers miss.

 • Stop 4: Coffee Break: After visiting a farmer family in a rural area, we’ll take you to a beloved local coffee spot.
 Coffee has been part of Cambodian life since it was introduced by the French and Vietnamese, and today it’s a daily ritual.
-Here, you’ll try the classic Cambodian iced coffee with condensed milk—rich, sweet, and a favorite across the country.
+Here, you’ll try the classic Cambodian iced coffee with condensed milk, sweet, and a favorite across the country.

-• Stop 5: Visit to a Vegetable Farm: Next, we’ll hop on our tuk-tuk and ride to Snoa Village to meet a local farmer.
+• Stop 5: Visit to a Vegetable Farm: Next, we’ll hop on our tuk-tuk and ride to Prek k’porp Village to meet a local farmer.
 On their farm, you’ll learn about rural life, see how vegetables and herbs are grown, and hear the family’s stories of their hard work and hope for the future generation.
 It’s a chance to connect with Cambodians and understand about agriculture in Cambodia.

-• Local Fruit Tasting: After our journey through the village, we’ll visit another family who is deeply passionate about preserving Cambodia’s cultural traditions.
+• Stop 6: Local Fruit Tasting: After our journey through the village, we’ll visit another family who is deeply passionate about preserving Cambodia’s cultural traditions.
 The father, in particular, has a strong love for traditional wooden houses and fears that this architectural heritage may fade away from this country.
-He worries that they may disappear for many reasons — from the influence of modern architecture to the younger generation’s lack of understanding of their cultural value.
+He worries that they may disappear for many reasons from the influence of modern architecture to the younger generation’s lack of understanding of their cultural value.
 During our 45-minute visit, you’ll hear his stories, learn about the meaning behind traditional Khmer houses, and enjoy tasting a variety of fresh, seasonal fruits from the family’s garden.

-• Stop 6: Lunch at Lok Ov Pok Restaurant: To finish the morning, we return to town for a relaxing lunch at Lok Ov Pok Restaurant, known for its dedication to preserving traditional Khmer cuisine.
+• Stop 7: Lunch at Lok Ov Pok Restaurant: To finish the morning, we return to town for a relaxing lunch at Lok Ov Pok Restaurant, known for its dedication to preserving traditional Khmer cuisine.
 Enjoy a thoughtfully selected family-style meal, including their signature pork stew and other classic Cambodian dishes.

 Important info that guests should know before the tour